Ising Disks: Topology Preserving Glauber Dynamics: Ising Ensemble on Clumps

-if $Y_i\not\in \bs X(\tau_{i-1})$.
-Here $p_\uparrow$ and $p_\downarrow$ refer to \emph{expand} and \emph{collapse probabilities} respectively, for some $0< p_\downarrow,p_\uparrow\leq 1$.
+Here $p_\uparrow$ and $p_\downarrow$ refer to \emph{expand} and \emph{indent probabilities} respectively, for some $0< p_\downarrow,p_\uparrow\leq 1$.
 The ratio, $p_\uparrow/p_\downarrow$, of these probabilities, which determines the tendency of the clump to grow, will play an important role in our analysis of the CTMC in the planar special case.
 An analogous parameter is called the (area) \emph{fugacity} in the study of self-avoiding polygons through generating functions \cite{guttbook}.
+The relationship will be made more clear in Remark~\ref{fugabetarmk}.